Ieung: History

 Ieung, along with the rest of Hangul, was officially introduced in the 1446 Hunminjeongeum and Hunminjeongeum Haerye.
-Its design, originally a perfect circle, was modelled after the shape of the human throat during the production of its sound.
+Its design, originally a perfect circle, directly corresponds to the shape of the human throat during the production of its sound.
 In the fanqie Chinese phonological system, its sound was classified as laryngeal (喉音) and neither clear nor muddy (不清不濁).
 It was implied that the letter was largely to be used as a null (∅) placeholder (likely for aesthetic considerations, to make syllable shapes consistent), particularly in the initial position of a syllable, when the vowel sound was supposed to come first.
 However, the letter possibly sometimes had sound values, namely the voiced velar fricative ɣ or the voiced glottal fricative ɦ, although this is still debated and uncertain.
 In the 15th century, the letter was sometimes used in the final position as a null value exclusively for Sino-Korean terms.
 This was done for aesthetic reasons, to make Hangul syllables consistently have some kind of graphical final.
 This type of use faded by the early 16th century.

 The current ieung is a combination of two letters that gradually merged over time: ieung and what is now called yennieung (ㆁ).
 Yennieung could be used in either the initial or final position as an sound, although it eventually became mostly used in the final position by the 16th century.
 The two letters are graphically related via the Haerye's stroke addition rule; if you add a stroke to ieung it becomes yennieung.
 This was considered somewhat unusual, as the stroke addition rule typically relates sounds within the same sound class, but yennieung is of a different class (molar; 牙音).
 The justification provided for this exception was that an initial ng sound was a then-disappearing feature of the Chinese language.
 Thus, there was perceived to be a relationship between the disappearing initial ng sound ㆁ and the null initial ㅇ.